-- (1) The committees' public hearings in scrutiny matters shall be held in accordance with section 27 of the Rules of Procedure of the Storting and in accordance with these rules.
+- (1) The committees' hearings in scrutiny matters shall be held in accordance with section 27 of the Rules of Procedure of the Storting and in accordance with these rules.
 By scrutiny matters is meant all matters dealt with by the Standing Committee on Scrutiny and Constitutional Affairs with the exception of matters relating to amendments to the Constitution, appropriations and electoral legislation.
 In the other committees, the rules concerning scrutiny hearings shall apply when the purpose of a public hearing is to clarify or assess a previous course of actual events.
-All committees may decide that other hearings shall also be held in accordance with the rules for scrutiny hearings. - (2) The purpose of the rules is to secure the Storting's need for information in scrutiny matters and to ensure the satisfactory progress of hearings while safeguarding the security under the law of persons summoned to give information at such hearings.
+All committees may decide that other hearings shall also be held in accordance with the rules for scrutiny hearings. - (2) The purpose of the rules is to secure the Storting's need for information in scrutiny matters and to ensure the satisfactory progress of hearings while safeguarding the security under the law of persons invited to give information at such hearings.

-Section 2 Preparation of the hearing
+Section 2 Preparation of the scrutiny hearing

-- (1) Prior to the hearing, the committee shall hold a special preparatory meeting.
+Prior to the hearing, the committee shall hold a special preparatory meeting.
 The committee should review the issues on which it requires elucidation with a view to ensuring that the questioning is as effective as possible.
-A schedule for the hearing should also be prepared. - (2) During the preparatory meeting the committee shall decide whether principal questioners shall be nominated for the hearing and, if so, who these shall be, cf. section 4, third paragraph.
+A programme for the hearing shall also be prepared.

-Section 3 The status of persons summoned to hearings
+Section 3 The status of persons who are invited to hearings

-- (1) Persons requested to attend hearings shall be notified as early as possible.
-The matter or matters on which the committee requires elucidation shall be stated in the summons.
-A copy of these Rules shall be enclosed.
-Information shall also be given as to which media will be permitted to be present and whether minutes shall be taken.
-Persons attending shall have access to documents relevant to the matter unless otherwise indicated by rules concerning duty of secrecy. - (2) Persons summoned shall be free to decide whether or not to attend and whether or not to answer the questions of the committee.
-If a question cannot be answered without revealing information subject to the duty of secrecy, the summoned person should inform the committee of this.
-The summoned person may make a request to the committee to be allowed to make his or her statement wholly or partly in camera.
-If such a request is made, the committee shall interrupt the hearing and consider the request in camera. - (3) Persons summoned shall be entitled to be accompanied by an adviser.
+(1) Any person who is requested to attend hearings shall be notified as early as possible.
+The matter or matters on which the committee requires elucidation shall be stated in the invitation.
+A copy of these Rules shall be attached.
+Any person attending shall have access to documents relevant to the matter unless otherwise indicated by rules concerning duty of secrecy.

+- (2) Any person who is invited shall be free to decide whether to attend and whether to answer the questions of the committee.
+If a question cannot be answered without revealing information subject to the duty of secrecy, the invited person shall inform the committee of this.
+In such cases, the committee may only receive statements behind closed doors.
+If the question of receiving statements behind closed doors is raised during the hearing, the committee shall discontinue the hearing and consider the request in camera. - (3) Any person who is invited shall be entitled to be accompanied by an adviser.
 Two or more advisers may attend unless disallowed by the committee.
-The person summoned is entitled to confer with his or her adviser before answering a question.
-If so permitted by the chair of the meeting, the adviser may supply the answer.
+The person invited is entitled to confer with the adviser before answering a question.
+If so permitted by the chair of the hearing, the adviser may supply additional information.

-Section 4 Conduct of the hearing
+Section 4 The conduct of the scrutiny hearing